-The “Calfo” style (a.k.a coast-to-coast) overflow setup that I utilize in my system is super efficient at surface skimming.
-The surface skimming is so efficient that I must shut down the return pump (a Sequence ReeFlo Snapper) to prevent the food from being quickly skimmed away before the fish have a chance to eat it.
-Anybody with a Calfo overflow or similar setup will likely observe the same problem.
-I regularly feed premium foods such as the Reef Nutrition Arcti-Pods and Roti-Feast and certainly do not want the bulk of the food in the sump where it will end up being skimmed out.
+I designed and built this electronic aquarium feeding timer because the “Calfo” style (a.k.a coast-to-coast) overflow setup that I utilize in my system is super efficient at surface skimming.
+The surface skimming is so efficient that I must shut down the return pump to prevent the food from being quickly skimmed away before the fish have a chance to eat it.
+I regularly feed premium foods such as the Reef Nutrition Arcti-Pods and Roti-Feast and certainly do not want the bulk of the food in the sump where it will end up rotting or being skimmed out.

 In the past I would simply pull the plug for the return pump to feed the fish.
 The problem was that I would often forget to plug the return pump back in.
 One such incident cost me a Yellow Zebrasoma flavescens (Yellow Tang), a Salarias fasciatus (Sailfin/Algea/Lawnmower Blenny) and a Gramma loreto (Royal Gramma Basslet).
 I suspect the loss was due to the lower oxygen levels in the system that resulted in the severely reduced flow during the photoperiod.
 It quickly became very clear that I needed an automated fish feeding timer.